 The frequency of occurrence (FOO) for the pretreatment and post-treatment surveys from 2022 is outlined in Table 2.
 It shows that the pretreatment frequency of CLP in Beds B and E was quite low.
 However, CLP was observed between sample points, so herbicide application proceeded (and the pretreatment survey frequency threshold outlined in the Deer Lake Aquatic Plant Management Plan was referenced by the AIS leaders).
-The frequency for all beds combined was separated into "including Bed G" and "not including Bed G" for easier comparison of the previous year's surveys.
+The frequency for all beds combined was separated into "including Bed G" for easier comparison of the previous year's surveys.